gnarizzy/gnarizzy.github.io/_posts/2017-04-02-wrestling-ratings.markdown

 project-date: Various
 technologies: Python, Django, JavaScript, MaterializeCSS, Elo Rating Algorithm, REST API, machine learning, genetic algorithms, Stripe API, AJAX
 category: Web Development
 description: Created for Well Run Tournaments, LLC., Wrestling Ratings is full-fledged wrestling event management software.
 It features custom weight-adjusted Elo rating algorithm for ranking wrestlers, REST APIs for consumption by mobile apps, autocomplete search functionality, and payment processing for end users.
-It uses genetic algorithms to optimize the matchmaking algorithm for pairing wrestlers (using the weight-adjusted Elo rating as one of several inputs) in "arena" style tournaments, where participants are continously paired and added back to a participant pool once they have completed their match as opposed to a tournament with a fixed number of rounds.
+It uses genetic algorithms to optimize the matchmaking algorithm for pairing wrestlers (using the weight-adjusted Elo rating as one of several inputs) in <a href="https://www.chess.com/blog/News/welcome-to-the-arena-a-new-kind-of-chess-tournament">"arena" style tournaments</a>.

 ---